grpnpraveen/BetterYou-bknd-vth24/README.md

 3. Set up MongoDB Atlas:

-    Create a MongoDB Atlas account, set up a cluster, and update the config.py file with your database credentials.
+    Create a MongoDB Atlas account, set up a cluster, and add the .env file with your database credentials.

 4. Access the app:
     Open your browser and navigate to https://betteryou.wiki